kingborehaha/Elden-Ring-Summon-Randomizer/README.md

 ## Updates
 ### v1.0.5
 - Fixed empty SpEffect ID logic.
-This issue usually caused enemies to have modified stagger/poise behvaior, but it could also affect other misc things.
+This issue sometimes caused a "Couldn't find enough empty effect slots" error when it didn't need to.
 - Fixed program not working properly when launched from the start menu.

 ### v1.0.4